Flinders Ports (Outer Harbor channel dredging)

 The EPA commenced engagement with key stakeholders on the proposal during the State Commission Assessment Panel advice provision in 2017, and is committed to engaging with the community for the entirety of the project.

 In addition, Flinders Ports is undertaking its own community engagement and the Department for Environment and Water’s Native Vegetation Council has a consultation underway.
-Please see Further information section for the relevant details.
+Please see Further information for the relevant details.

 Key stakeholder engagement with conservation groups and recreational fishing groups.